The Law Society takes privacy seriously and we are committed to protecting it.

 These functions include delivering accreditation, education and training services to regulated individuals and those wishing to become regulated individuals, including providing practical support and advice about practice management; participating in law reform and the legislative process; the provision of pro bono legal services; promoting the protection by law of human rights and fundamental freedoms and promoting relations between the Society and relevant national or international bodies, governments or the legal professions of other jurisdictions.

-We will use your personal information to comply with our legal obligations: (i) to assist any public authority or criminal investigation body as required; (ii) to identify you when you contact us; (iii) to verify the accuracy of data we hold about you; and/or (iv) to comply with a request from you in connection with the exercise of your rights.
+We will use your personal information to comply with our legal obligations: (i) to assist any public authority or criminal investigation body as required; (ii) to identify you when you contact us; (iii) to verify the accuracy of data we hold about you; and/or (iv) to help us comply with equalities legislation in our recruitment practices; and/or (v) to comply with a request from you in connection with the exercise of your rights.

-We may use and process your personal information where we have supplied you (or continue to supply you) with any products or services, including our accreditations and Section memberships; where you (contracting as an individual) are supplying us with products and services; where we have arranged for the supply of another company’s products or services to you; or where you are in discussions with us about any new product or service.
+We may use and process your personal information where we have supplied you (or continue to supply you) with any products or services, including our accreditations and Section memberships; where you (contracting as an individual) are supplying us with products and services; in connection with your employment, if you accept a role with us; where we have arranged for the supply of another company’s products or services to you; or where you are in discussions with us about any new product or service.
 We will use this information in connection with the contract for the supply of products or services when it is needed to carry out that contract with you or for you to enter into it.

 Please see section 3 on types of personal information we process about you above for details of the types of personal information we process for these purposes.